 That’s exactly what’s happening with many private landowners in Arizona.
 Along with the growing popularity of outdoor activities, especially with the ease of motorized access, It’s our responsibility to make sure our friends, family, and other members of the 4×4 community understand the importance of respecting private land access.

-Landowners play an essential role in keeping trails open.
+Landowners play an essential role in keeping our backroads open.

 All the more reason to have Proper Etiquette on private lands too.

 Respect granted access to private property or ruin it for all.

 Forest Road 711, also known as the back road to Crown King, is a great example.
 The trail passes through an active, privately owned, patented mining claim.
 The property has been privately owned since the mid-1800s.
 The caretaker of the property receives threats and harassment almost every weekend while he allows hundreds of 4×4 vehicles to pass through his property.

 Imagine if you will.
 On a busy weekend, 300 to 400 Motorcycles, UTV, ATV, and other 4WD vehicles pass right through your property.
 Then, more than half of those vehicles come back.
 Within 12 hours, the caretaker will see an estimated 1.2 off-road vehicles every minute.
 I think it’s crucial to prize the stomach this man has for the offroad community.

 Years ago, the caretaker closed the original trail and rerouted traffic through Humbug Creek to keep the public out of his mining operation.
 Shortly after, a pile of rocks fell in the river, making the road impassable.
 The landowner later cleared the road but that didn’t stop a neverending battle between 4×4 enthusiasts and the caretaker.
 Ever since he has gotten nothing but hate for his continued generosity.
 The animosity towards him is unreasonable, unjustified, and downright ignorant.